 I had never thought of small groups as an alternative to the family unit, but as I mulled this idea over I suddenly began to understand my own discomfort with small groups (yes, I lean “frozen chosen”).

 I have had a lot of exposure to the Small Group Movement (aka the Cell Group Movement): I’ve been in 8 groups in as many years.
 I worked at the Office of Outreach while they created the first Journey Campaign.
 I’ve supported and shared resources for small groups created by friends and even by my husband.
 But almost every time I’ve participated in a small group myself, I’ve found it unsatisfying.

 So am I advocating that the General Church reject Small Groups?
 Not entirely.

-For all their awkwardness, small groups are effectively providing spiritual support for many individuals, especially to those new to the New Christianity.
+Because for all their awkwardness, cell groups are effectively providing spiritual support for many individuals, especially to those new to the New Christianity.
 And this, to me, is an invaluable service.

 Few people join a movement for the ideas alone; we are social creature, so we tend to desire friendship and community as well.
 Small Groups can provide this for individuals who are not a part of an established church family.